Diagnosis of polycystic ovary syndrome in adults

 - University of Chicago

 The polycystic ovary syndrome (PCOS) is an important cause of both menstrual irregularity and androgen excess in women.
-When fully expressed (for example, in women with hirsutism, irregular menstrual cycles, obesity, and a classic ovarian morphology on transvaginal ultrasound), PCOS can be readily diagnosed.
+When fully expressed (for example, in women with hirsutism, irregular menstrual cycles, obesity (in some, but not all populations), and a classic ovarian morphology on transvaginal ultrasound), PCOS can be readily diagnosed.
 However, there has been considerable controversy about specific diagnostic criteria when not all of these classic features are evident.

 The diagnosis of PCOS will be reviewed here.
 The epidemiology and pathogenesis, clinical manifestations, and treatment of PCOS are described in detail separately.
 (See "Epidemiology and pathogenesis of the polycystic ovary syndrome in adults" and "Clinical manifestations of polycystic ovary syndrome in adults" and "Treatment of polycystic ovary syndrome in adults".)